madprops/gifmaker/README.md

 Or the path plus name of the file.

-The format is deduced by the file name's extension.

 For example: `stuff/videos/cat.gif`

+The format is deduced by the extension (gif or mp4).

 `-o` is a shorter alias for this.